GoogleCloudDataproc/flink-bigquery-connector/README.md

 ### Direct Streaming

+It does not leave any temporary files in Google Cloud Storage.
 Rows are read directly from BigQuery servers using the Avro wire format.

 ### Filtering